Today I’m going to show you EXACTLY how to promote YouTube videos.

 All you need to do here is directly ask viewers to subscribe to your channel.

-In fact, YouTube themselves recommend this exact approach.
+In fact, YouTube themselves recommends this exact approach.

 For example, I ask people to subscribe to my channel at the end of every single video.